BU-NU-CLOUD-SP16/Cloud-vSwitch/README.md

 # Usage

-After successfully setting up the vSwitch API launching the vSwitch Portal, now you are able to visit the web portal and start to manage your Cloud!
+After successfully setting up the vSwitch API and launching the vSwitch Portal, now you are able to visit the web portal and start to manage your Cloud!

 1. Register and create your organization.
 2. Choose the platform you are working on and follow the client side application process.